mah0x211/lua-llsocket/README.md

 ### acceptInherits( fd )

-accept a connection on a socket. this connection inherits file status from a socket.
+accept a connection on a socket. this connection inherits a O_NONBLOCK flag from the listening socket.

+**NOTE: this behavior works only on linux.**

 **Parameters**